 As for the NSA, the GCHQ, the Mossad and whatever other secret services crop up in the discourse on privacy, let me tell you one thing: They don’t give a flying fuck about you.
 You can bet your bottom dollar that not a single millisecond of your online or offline existence occupies any space in their permanent storage.
 To them, you are useful only as some sort of statistic reference.

-The same goes for your “sensitive private data”; they don’t give a flying fuck.
+The same goes for your “sensitive private data”; they don’t give a flying fuck about them either.
 Unless you think you’re the only brony with a massive whale-like penis equipped with Prince Albert piercings chained to your pierced nipples.
 Or unless you think you’re the only Mormon who faps to photos of iguanas mating.
 Or unless you think you’re the only SL-famous fashionista, blogger, or what have you.

 Facebook doesn’t care much about your name, either.
 What Facebook doesn’t want is to become a medium that allows freedom of expression and pseudonymity.
 In which case, should anyone of you get in their radar, their “delete” button is only half an inch away from their finger, so you can be an example to others.
 And you can be sure this approach works astonishingly well for Facebook.

-But really, the only ones who really give a fuck about you are the behavioural marketing analytics guys.
+But really, the only ones who really give a fuck about you all the time are the behavioural marketing analytics guys.
 But their models are so fucked up that, even if they didn’t give a fuck about you, it’d be exactly the same.
+See the suggested ads that pop up on your Facebook timeline all the time.

-No, you are not necessarily spied or snitched upon.
+No, you are not necessarily spied or snitched upon because you have a nickname.
 Your nickname is so crappy that it triggers a few hundred thousand algorithms, all over the planet.
 If your nickname was something like “Jennifer Smith”, you’d have been most likely under the radar.
-But that’s not really what you want.
-What you want is a brandname, what you want is a pseudonym that will differentiate you from the others.
+Of if you were a fucking nazi – Facebook always gives them a free pass.
+Your nickname will only matter to Facebook if someone tells your “friendly”, unaccountable, untransparent local content moderation contractor to blacklist you.
+But let’s face it, you don’t care that much about using a nickname to express yourself more freely.
+What you want is a brandname, what you want is a pseudonym, a nom de plume that will differentiate you from the others and bring you more views to boost your ego.

 Every language has a finite variety of first and last name combinations.
 If your chosen pseudonym is significantly different from the norm, you’ll become fodder for the most basic data mining on this planet.

-Finally, people have been telling you about the risks from the use of proprietary, non-distributed media.
+Finally, people have been telling you about the risks from the use of proprietary, non-distributed, unaccountable, untransparent social media providers.
 So far, you (and even yours truly) have consistently showed you don’t care what they say.
 And even if you do care, the person next to you doesn’t.
 And you can’t have a social medium without the “person next to you”.